mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # STRUCTURAL MRI EXPLORATION

+PhD project: cholinergic brain imaging of REM sleep behaviour disorder (prodromal stage of Parkinson's / Lewy body dementia).
+Part of a longer cohort study that collects clinical data across time.

 My lab's focus is a PET radiotracer that shows great promise in quantifying brain cholinergic systems.
 We are interested in applying this technique for imaging neurodegenerative conditions.

 As of yet, my lab has used statistical parametric mapping as the main analysis.